tiramiseb/calaos-os/README.md

 The final image is not automatically created, it will probably be created with the new version of Yocto, which will be used later by Calaos OS.

-The following steps should make you able to boot on Calaos OS :
+The following steps should make you able to boot on Calaos OS...

-Create 2 partitions (FAT16 and ext4) on the microSD card :
+Create 2 partitions (FAT16 and ext4) on a microSD card:
 ```
 Disk /dev/mmcblk0: 2008 MB, 2008023040 bytes
 4 heads, 16 sectors/track, 61280 cylinders